Kings Park, New South Wales: Description

 Kings Park is bounded by the Richmond railway line to the west, the Westlink M7 to the north, Sunnyholt Road to the east and Breakfast Creek to the south.
 The southern half of the suburb is industrial while the northern half is newer residential homes.
 There are no schools or shopping centres within Kings Park with these facilities found in the neighbouring suburbs of Marayong, Blacktown and Kings Langley.
 The major landmarks are St Andrews church, and Blacktown Indoor Sports centre near Marayong railway station and Faulkland Crescent Reserve in the northern part of the suburb.

 The suburb has three Christian church denominations represented, Catholic, Brethren and Pentecostal.
 A Hindu Temple is also in the suburb, while a Sikh temple is located nearby.

 History

 Kings Park was originally part of Marayong, but with increased residential development, residents wanted a separate identity, and the developer's estate name was adopted in 1987.

 Population

-In the 2016 Census, there were 3,453 people in Kings Park.
-69.9% of people were born in Australia.
-The next most common countries of birth were Philippines 3.0%, India 3.0% and England 2.9%.
-75.3% of people spoke only English at home.
-The most common responses for religion were Catholic 32.4%, No Religion 21.3% and Anglican 15.2%.
+In the 2021 Census, there were 3,476 people in Kings Park.
+67.9% of people were born in Australia.
+The next most common countries of birth were India 5.4%, Philippines 2.9%, England 2.6%, New Zealand 2.3% and China 1.4%.
+70.9% of people spoke only English at home.
+The most common responses for religion were Catholic 28.8%, No Religion 28.7% and Anglican 11.7%.